The potential of energy harvesting technologies in powering IoT devices and wearable technology.

 Material Advancements

 Advancements in materials science have led to the development of more efficient energy harvesters.
 For example, 2D materials have shown significant potential in enhancing the performance of photovoltaic, thermoelectric, and piezoelectric harvesters.
-These materials offer flexibility and improved energy conversion efficiency, making them ideal for wearable applications.
+These materials offer flexibility and improved energy conversion efficiency, making them ideal for wearable applications8.

 Environmental and Security Considerations

 Energy harvesting not only improves device efficiency but also contributes to environmental sustainability by reducing battery waste.
 However, the integration of energy harvesting technologies can expose devices to security risks, such as potential attacks on the energy harvesting network.
-Addressing these security concerns is essential for the widespread adoption of energy harvesting in IoT and wearable devices.
+Addressing these security concerns is essential for the widespread adoption of energy harvesting in IoT and wearable devices1.

 Conclusion